WolverinDEV/BungeeUtil/README.md

 	 By means of this Lib, you can e.g. open your inventory over your bungeecord or use an effect.

 ### How fast is BungeeUtil?
-	 You dont have a realy big delay.
-The normal deley is only 0.02MS.
+	 You dont have a really big delay.
+The normal delay is only 0.02MS.
 	 You can watch your delays and timings with the coammand "/bungeetimings"

 ### Documentation: